stoermelder/vcvrack-packone/scripts/siren-tag-model/README.md

 | 50–200          | ~65–80%              | Practical "good enough" range for a synth sample browser. |
 | 200–1000        | ~80–90%              | Diminishing returns past ~500. |

-With 32 features (including MFCCs) the model can separate timbral classes much better than earlier versions, but it also needs slightly more data to avoid overfitting — aim for the 100–200 clips/class range.
+With 37 features (including MFCCs, temporal envelope, and repetitiveness features) the model can separate timbral classes much better than earlier versions, but it also needs slightly more data to avoid overfitting — aim for the 100–200 clips/class range.